syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Overview.md

 ---
 layout: post
-title: WindowsForms Extension | Extension | Syncfusion
+title: Overview | windowsforms | Syncfusion
 description: The Syncfusion Windows Extensions provides you with quick access to Project Templates to create or configure the Syncfusion Windows Forms Application
-platform: extension
+platform: windowsforms
 control: Syncfusion Extensions
 documentation: ug
 ---